demytt/uchidata-demo/README.md

 Feel free to contact us if you need a specific model (contact@uchidata.com).

-## Welcome on Uchidata SDK for python developpers #

-This README will explain you how to send request to Uchidata API.
+## How it works

-Every request must have the following structure :
+Every request must have the following format :

 ```json
 {